 Tuition, Cost and Fellowships | Technological Leadership Institute

 An important factor to consider when deciding to pursue a graduate education is the cost of the degree program.
 At TLI, we are committed to helping students find the resources necessary to complete their education.
-TLI has several merit- and need-based scholarships available for qualified students.
+TLI has several merit- and need-based fellowships available for qualified students.
 You can find details on each, along with program costs and fees below.